WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

 In all seriousness, the debrief went extremely well and was productive for everyone.
 We answered clarifying questions from the tech team and gave additional tips for remediation.
 We even managed to get the district to look into expanding the IT/cybersecurity program and hopefully, sponsoring a D214 CTF? :o

-This has been one of the most remarkable experiences I ever had in high school and I thank everyone who helped make it possible.
+This has been one of the most remarkable experiences I ever had in high school and I thank everyone who helped support me.
 That's all and thanks for reading!

-*By the way, if you are from D214 and have any videos, pictures, or social media posts of the rickroll, send them to my <Link to="/contact">contact</Link> and I'll share them below along with credit!*
+*If you are from D214 and have any videos, pictures, or social media posts of the rickroll, send them to my <Link to="/contact">contact</Link> and I'll share them below along with credit!*

 <center>
     <Tweet tweetId="1388293752045903876" />